andrewpillar/req/docs/syntax.md

 # Syntax

-A req script is a plain text file with `.req` suffixed to the name, Each script file is a list of statements, ending with a semicolon (`;`).
+A req script is a plain text file with `.req` suffixed to the name.
+Each script file is a list of statements, ending with a semicolon (`;`).

 * [Comments](#comments)